GetPageSpeed/nginx-extras-docs/docs/modules/statsd.md

 ---

 title: "NGINX module for sending stats to statsd"
 description: "RPM package nginx-module-statsd.
-NGINX module for sending stats to statsd "
+NGINX module for sending stats to statsd"

 ---